Skip to main content

 Global Development Studies Major Requirements

-For Class of 2025 and beyond, the major in Global Development Studies requires 30 total credits plus two prerequisite courses and language competency as defined below.
+The major in Global Development Studies requires 30 total credits plus two prerequisite courses and language competency as defined below.

 • One approved Methods/Quantitative course

-• One approved Social Theory course
+• Current third and fourth years: One approved Social Theory course

 CORE COURSES (9 credits)